pofl/dev-to-blog-posts/git-workflow-guide.md

 ## Feature / topic branches

 > Problem: Team members are working on several unrelated tasks.
 Master-only development leads to a loss of oversight.
-Everyone is stepping on each other's feet. `master` contains unfinished work.
+Everyone is stepping on each other's feet. `master` starts to contain unfinished work.

 Teams of >1 developers benefit from using git in more sophisticated ways.
 Whenever you start working on some changes (be it a new feature or a fix) you should create a new branch based on the current version of master.
 After finishing work on such a branch it is merged back into master and deleted.
 This is so common, I think every team is doing this.